ICST-Technion/S23_MazeSolver/README.md

 # MazeSolver
+## Created by Or-David-Shafran, Sahar Elbaz and Sagiv Tamir.

 ## Description
 An ESP rover and Raspberry Pi Control Server using computer vision to solve a line maze.